Sahil-cmd/cam2ros/README.md

 1. To run the cam node:

     ```bash
-    ros2 run camera_publisher cam_node
+    ros2 run cam2ros cam_node
     ```

 2. To launch the cam node using the launch file:

     ```bash
-    ros2 launch camera_publisher cam_launch.py
+    ros2 launch cam2ros cam_launch.py
     ```

 ## Contributing

-Contributions to `camera_publisher` are welcomed!
+Contributions to `cam2ros` are welcomed!
 Whether it's bug reports, feature requests, or code contributions, all are appreciated.
 For major changes, please open an issue first to discuss what you'd like to change.

 Please see the CONTRIBUTING.md file for guidance on how to contribute to this project.